jiriklepl/masters-thesis-code/README.md

 When reading the source files of the program, we suggest using Haskell Language Server (HLS), which parses the documentation comments and makes the documentation more easily accessible.

+### Development requirements

+The source files are formatted by `hindent` and checked by `hlint` (should not produce any hints).
+The source should compile without and warnings and the script `.\run_examples.sh` should compile all files and succesfully interpret them by `llc`.

 ### Project outline

 The project contains many modules of varying significance documented with Haddock, here we list the main ones: